maibennett/website_github/exampleSite/content/research.md

 # PORTFOLIO

+You can see a summary of some of my projects in my [{{% fontawesome person-chalkboard-solid32 %}} research portfolio](https://projects.magdalenabennett.com/portfolio)

 You can see a summary of some of my projects in my {{% button href="https://projects.magdalenabennett.com/portfolio" icon="fas fa-person-chalkboard" icon-position="right" %}}research portfolio{{% /button %}}

 # PUBLICATIONS